virtualLast/symf-auth-server/README.md

-dashboard template created, controller with routing to template. saml controller method stubs updated with basic flow to dashboard. next steps document created with what to do next.
+dashboard template created, controller with routing to template. saml controller method stubs updated with basic flow to dashboard. next steps document created with what to do next. caching enabled for saml. event subscriber stuff not required - after consideration the approach taken in the controller is sufficient.